gurana/AnsibleZone/ansiblebasics.md

 * to make this execution we need to give inventory, private key and   yaml file name.

-*  When you can playbook many times ..it wont change any thing ..only first  time it will be change ,, next time onwards it wont show any thing ...
+*  When you can playbook many times ..it wont change any thing ..only first  time it will be change ,, next time onwards it wont show any thing ..
+.
 The is _ idempotant_

+* we can cteate invenotry in 2 wats
+   -> INI Format  -> ansible -i sample-ini all --list-hosts ungrouped means only ip's are there in inventory -> ansible -i sample-ini ungrouped --list-hosts -> yaml Format

+## Debug module
+this is used to display message what is we want
+## Setup module
+it  will

+## Handlers with notify

+when ever some reaction happend for that action tha ttime we can use handlers.